geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Right.

 ##### **Geohot** [[00:24:05](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1445)]
 By the way, Divya, I'll use the speaker if you want to talk.
 You have to exit and leave the meeting.
-About the...
+About the..
 Oh, yeah.
 This, did you see this box?
 This Qualcomm box?

 ##### **Nimlgen** [[00:24:20](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1460)]
 Yeah, yeah.
 I started to take a look into this.
 There is something about caches.
 I think it's just the caches and coherency, I think with the CPU and GPU side.
-So I know I just...
+So I know I just..
 Yeah, I'll fix that as soon as I can.
 Yeah, that's priority number one.

 ##### **Chrism** [[00:24:41](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1481)]
 Yeah.